giuseppeiacono/OCP-Java-SE-8/threads/README.md

 public final void notifyAll()
 ```

+Some example of how to define, instantiate and start a thread is on [DefineInstantiateStartThreads](src/DefineInstantiateStartThreads.java).

 ## Thread states and transistions
 ![alt text](readme_resources/thread-states.png)

+## Sleep threads
+The static method ``Thread.sleep()`` could be invoked in the thread code to sleep it at least for the period of time
+specified as parameter (milliseconds).
+We said AT LEAST because when the thread wake up its state is changed to RUNNABLE.
+We don't know how much time it need to be run by scheduler!

+> **WARNING**
+>
+> One thread could not send another thread to sleep

+Look at the sample on [SleepThread](src/SleepThread.java)

 ## Exam tricks
 > **What is and is not guaranteed**